MAPLE: Mobile App Prediction Leveraging Large Language Model Embeddings: PROPOSED MODEL

-The Next App Prediction Training Stage constitutes a pivotal advancement in our proposed model, building upon the insights gleaned from the App Type Prediction Training Stage.
+The NTP Training Stage constitutes a pivotal advancement in our proposed model, building upon the insights gleaned from the App Type Prediction Training Stage.
 This stage aims to enhance the model's predictive capabilities further, enabling it to forecast the precise next app while considering broader contextual features.
 These encompass historical app types, individual app usage patterns, and the user's installed app repertoire.

-We initiate this stage by leveraging the model trained during the App Type Prediction Training Stage.
-The seq2seq task remains integral for predictions, and the model is enriched with a broader array of contextual features.
-These features encompass the contextual sentences from the preceding stage, combined with additional personal context elements, such as individual app usage history and the user's installed app set.
-This enhancement empowers the model to understand and adapt to each user's distinct habits and preferences.
-The seq2seq model for this stage is represented as: $S_{na} = Seq2Seq(S_{c_{na}}; \theta_)$.
-Here, $S_{c_{na}}$ embodies the amalgamation of contextual sentences used to predict the next app, incorporating sentences from the previous stage and supplementary personal context features. ${S_{na}}$ denotes the target sentence.
+We initiate this stage by leveraging the model trained during the ATP Training Stage.
+The seq2seq task (summarization) remains integral for predictions, and the model is enriched with a broader array of contextual features.
+These features encompass the contextual sentences from the preceding stage and additional personal context elements, such as individual app usage history and the user's installed app set.
+This enhancement empowers the model to understand and adapt to users' distinct habits and preferences.
+The seq2seq model for this stage is represented as: $S_{na} = Seq2Seq(S_{c_{na}}; \theta)$.
+Here, $S_{c_{na}}$ represents the amalgamation of contextual sentences used to predict the next app.
+It incorporates sentences from the previous stage and supplementary personal context features, including the installed app set and historical app ID sequence. ${S_{na}}$ denotes the target sentence ($2^{nd}$ stage).
 This enriched context significantly contributes to predicting the next app, thus heightening predictive accuracy.

-The Next App Prediction Training Stage, illustrated in Figure \ref{fig:OVmixed}, merges installed app data with contextual information to formulate the next app prompts.
+The NTP Training Stage, illustrated in Figure \ref{fig:OVmixed}, merges installed app data with contextual information to formulate the next app prompts.
 Leveraging LLMs, this stage models complex relationships between installed apps and contextual data, enabling highly accurate predictions of subsequent app usage.
-The prompts propose the most suitable next app based on users' app history and context.
+The prompts propose the most suitable next app based on user history and context.